gmacario/eyepyramid/README.md

 ## When?

 Since 2012.
-Earlier versions of the malware malware (of uknonwn origin, [except some speculations that would link this to Project Sauron, which I don't believe](http://www.mainfatti.it/spionaggio/Cyberspionaggio-malware-EyePyramid-fa-parte-del-Progetto-Sauron_0182650033.htm)) have been probably used in 2008, 2010, 2011, and 2014 in various spear-phishing campaings (against various targets, including Italian targets).
+Earlier versions of the malware malware (of unknown origin, [except some speculations that would link this to Project Sauron, which I don't believe](http://www.mainfatti.it/spionaggio/Cyberspionaggio-malware-EyePyramid-fa-parte-del-Progetto-Sauron_0182650033.htm)) have been probably used in 2008, 2010, 2011, and 2014 in various spear-phishing campaings (against various targets, including Italian targets).

 ## Who are the victims?